 - Have you complied with data protection legislation?

-- Is your form customised and user-friendly?
+- Is your form customized and user-friendly?

 - Will client information be automatically sent to the correct folder or storage solution?